-Combine all berries in a large bowl.
+- Combine all berries in a large bowl.

-Squeeze lemon juice over the berries.
+- Squeeze lemon juice over the berries.

-Garnish with mint and enjoy!
+- Garnish with mint and enjoy!

-Spinach: This delicious green leafy vegetable is full of vitamin C, fibers, vitamin A, folate, and magnesium.
+Spinach: This delicious green leafy vegetable is full of vitamin C, fiber, vitamin A, folate, and magnesium.
 Its light flavor makes it a delicious addition to a keto smoothie when you blend it with frozen berries, chia seeds, almond butter, and coconut milk.

 Kale: Spinach’s heartier kale sister is another great nutrient-dense option for those sticking with a keto diet.
 For a delicious side dish, set your oven to 300 degrees Fahrenheit, put kale leaves on a lined baking sheet, and sprinkle with olive oil and salt.
 Roast the kale for about 15 minutes or until crispy.